RoAD Benchmark: How LiDAR Models Fail under Coupled Domain Shifts and Label Evolution: Experiments on Waymo, nuScenes, and Argoverse2

-We extracted object-level samples from 3D bounding boxes.
-For model input, we used only the 3D coordinates ($xyz$) and intensity of points, with $xyz$ coordinates normalized to $[-1,1]$ within each bounding box, and objects with fewer than 64 points are discarded.
-This yielded 1.04M/0.25M train/val samples in Waymo, 0.12M/0.02M in NuScenes, and 1.93M/0.39M in Argoverse2.
-For Waymo, we additionally applied pseudo line downsampling \citep{wei2022lidardistillationbridgingbeaminduced} from 64 to 32 beams.
-Further experimental details are explained in \cref{appendix-sec:implementation}.
+We extract object-level point clouds using ground-truth 3D bounding boxes and use only 3D coordinates ($xyz$) and intensity as input.
+To reduce domain gaps, we apply per-box $xyz$ normalization to $[-1,1]$, and for Waymo, pseudo-line downsampling from 64 to 32 beams \citep{wei2022lidardistillationbridgingbeaminduced}.
+After discarding samples with fewer than 64 points, the resulting train/val splits contain 1.04M/0.25M samples for Waymo, 0.12M/0.02M for nuScenes, and 1.93M/0.39M for Argoverse2.

-\myparagraph{Base \& LP Model Training} We applied standard augmentations (flip, rotation, scaling, sampling, shuffling) and balanced resampling.
-SSL models used two augmented views per sample.
-Optimization used Adam (lr=0.001, batch=128), except for Point Transformer ARPL (lr=$10^{-5}$ due to convergence issues).
-Training lasted 10 epochs for base models and 10 (NuScenes) or 1 (Argoverse2) epochs for LP models.
-For NCECE and VRCE, loss coefficients were 0.1 (SSL) and 1.0 (CE).

-\myparagraph{CL Model Training} We experimented with different $\lambda$ values: [0.25, 0.5, 0.75, 1.0, 1.25, 1.5] for LwF and [0.0005, 0.001, 0.005, 0.01, 0.05, 0.1] for EWC.
-Base models were fine-tuned for 20 (NuScenes) or 2 (Argoverse2) epochs.
-The importance weights for EWC were estimated via batched empirical Fisher \citep{carta2023avalanche, zhou2023pycil}, calculated by each class in the source dataset and then averaged.
-As baselines, \textbf{FT models} were obtained by fine-tuning without regularization.